-(vii) Hub mapping data corresponding to each hourly PSS/E case necessary to model all Hub energy transactions in the DAM.
+(vii) Hub mapping data corresponding to each hourly PSS/E case necessary to model all Hub energy transactions in the DAM; and

+(viii) Controllable Load Resource (CLR) mapping data corresponding to each hourly PSS/E file.

 4.4.7.2 Ancillary Service Offers

-(1) By 1000 in the Day-Ahead, a QSE may submit Generation Resource-specific Ancillary Service Offers to ERCOT for the DAM and may offer the same Generation Resource capacity for any or all of the Ancillary Service products simultaneously with any Energy Offer Curves from that Generation Resource in the DAM.
+(1) By 1000 in the Day-Ahead, a QSE may submit Resource-specific Ancillary Service Offers from Generation Resources and Controllable Load Resources (CLRs) to ERCOT for the DAM and may offer the same Generation Resource or CLR capacity for any or all of the Ancillary Service products simultaneously with any Energy Offer Curves from that Generation Resource or Energy Bid Curves from that CLR in the DAM.
 A QSE may also submit Ancillary Service Offers in a SASM.
 Offers of more than one Ancillary Service product from one Generation Resource may be inclusive or exclusive of each other and of any Energy Offer Curves, as specified according to a procedure developed by ERCOT.
+Offers of more than one Ancillary Service product from one CLR may be inclusive or exclusive of each other but considered inclusive of any Energy Bid Curve, as specified according to a procedure developed by ERCOT.